-55. The Constitution envisages provision of free legal aid by Government in order to ensure that an opportunity tor securing justice is not denied to any citizen because of economic wher disabilities.
-The concept of legal aid has also been dealt with by .
-Committee on Juridicare headed by ! istice P. N. Bhagwati, whose Report dated 31st August, 1979 has been laid efore Parliament.
-Several have been attempting legal aid grammes.
-It is proposed to coordinate these schemes and also initiate suitable schemes at the Centre after on examination of the various aspects.
-A committee for guiding the legal aid schemes and implementing the is being constituted with a Supreme Court Judge as its Chairman.

-Budget for 1980-81 makes a provision for this purpose.
+The Constitution envisages provision of free legal aid by Government in order to ensure that an opportunity for securing justice is not denied to any citizen because of economic or other disabilities.
+The concept of legal aid has also been dealt with by a Committee on Juridicare headed by Justice P.N.
+Bhagwati, whose Report dated 31 August 1979 has been laid before Parliament.
+Several States have been attempting legal aid programmes.
+It is proposed to coordinate these schemes and also initiate suitable schemes at the Centre after an examination of the various aspects.
+A Committee for guiding the legal aid schemes and implementing the same is being constituted with a Supreme Court Judge as its Chairman.
+The Budget for 1980-81 makes a provision for this purpose.